service-cloud-voice/examples-from-doc/DigitalVoice/flows/README.md

 ![img.png](img.png)

-By default, the zip routing file assumes that workbench version used to import flow in 61.
+By default, the zip routing file assumes that workbench/api version used to import flow is 61.
-In case, you are using any other version, do the following steps -
+In case, you are using any other version, you need to do the following steps -
 Extract the zip file.
 Change version tag in package.xml from 61.0 to the relevant version.
 Change apiVersion tag in flows/WhatsApp_Routing.flow.xml from 61.0 to the relevant version.